sqlparser/sqlflow_public/grabit/readme.md

 - **enableQueryHistory**

-Fetch SQL queries from the query history if set to `true`, default is false.
+Fetch SQL queries from the query history if set to `true` default is false.

 - **queryHistoryBlockOfTimeInMinutes**